rl-institut/spice_ev/doc/source/charging_strategies_incentives.rst

 ------------------------

 Similar to the flexible time windows, the tariff for grid friendly charging is applied on the flexible loads such as electric vehicles when using schedule-based grid fees.
-In case off a core standing time, only the load peak outside the core standing time is relevant for the capacity charge, since this grid supply was not scheduled by the grid operator.
+However, a capacity charge is not applied on the flexible load.
+Instead, the deviation of the total load from the schedule is charged by multiplying the maximum positive deviation with a deviation charge.
+These capacity related costs are determined for grid supply.
+Deviations in feed-in are not taken into account.